Walikuperek/Qtheme/README.md

   name: 'light',
   atoms: [
+      ['bgColor', 'background:#fff'], // will be converted to --bg-color
+      // will provide CSS for &rarr; class="bg-color" with background:#fff
-      ['bgColor', 'background:#fff'], // will be converted to --bg-color ['textColor', 'color:#000'], // will be converted to --text-color ['primary', 'dodgerblue']
+      ['textColor', 'color:#000'], // will be converted to --text-color
+      // will provide CSS for &rarr; class="text-color" with color:#000

+      ['primary', 'dodgerblue']
       // if you don't provide 'color:' in value or something else then
       // Qtheme won't generate CSS class for this atom